 1.1 What Is the TPI?

 TPI refers to the tooth quantity on the band saw blade.
-It stands for “tooth per inch” and describes how many teeth there are per a single inch of the tool.
+It stands for “tooth per inch” and describes how many teeth there are per inch of the tool.
 Therefore, the number of teeth will affect the final results of the cutting process.

 However, higher doesn’t necessarily mean better for the TPI measurement.
 For example, metal cutting might require a different number of teeth than woodworking.
 In other words, it all depends on your goals and the material you are cutting.